 Time/Format: Submissions will be peer reviewed and selected for either poster or oral presentation.
 Presenting authors should be familiar enough with the project to discuss relevant literature, present findings and answer questions.
-Oral presentation is a 10-minute overview of the research with 5 minutes for Q&A. Poster presenters are expected to be available to discuss their research with session attendees.
+Oral presentation is a short overview of the research, with a 10-minute oral presentation given by no more than two presenters, followed by a 5-minute question-and-answer period.
+Session moderators will keep presenters to 15-minutes to ensure all presenters have equal time.
+Poster presenters are expected to be available to discuss their research with session attendees at the poster session [Date: Thursday April 30, 2020].

-Proposals are limited to 300 words and must include:
+Proposals are limited to 300 words and mustinclude:

-- Research Statement/Research Question
+- Research statement/research question

 - Background and relevance of the study

-- Design and Methods
+- Design and methods

 - Results

 - Conclusions